meierjl/EP3/README.md

     Select the Connected Hubs.
     Finally, paste https://raw.githubusercontent.com/meierjl/EP3/master/hub.txt into the URL field.

-You should now be able to select the FJ616285.1 genome and view these tracks!
+You should now be able to select the Human cytomegalovirus: 2013-05-09 Human herpesvirus 5 strain Towne and view these tracks!

 # About Track Hubs: